 I worked in dialogue and didn’t work on ADR that one.
 Episode four where he’s in jail, and that breathing and all that stuff – that’s another one of those creative things where you had to make that breathing work, and it’s all that intensity of it.

-Of all of the films you worked on, which one is your favorite and why?
+Of all of the films, you worked on, which one is your favorite and why?

 I don’t have a favorite because they’re all different.
 Working with directors are different.

 Like, A League of Their Own – I was an ADR editor on that.
 One of my reels had that line ‘no crying in baseball,’ where Tom Hanks is yelling at the girl and she’s crying.
 That was special to me because I got to cut the crying.
 I cut the whole scene, and that whole area with him yelling at her.
-Thing is with crying, you’ve got to look at the throat, look at her eyes just listening for the sounds, and just picking out the right elements.
+The thing is with crying, you’ve got to look at the throat, look at her eyes just listening for the sounds, and just picking out the right elements.

 Straight out of Compton: You’ve got the concert scene going into the riot scene.
 We recreated the crowds along with the effects crowds.
 And then when you went outside, the riots, all the people, we had to re-record all those people screaming.
 All the cops, that whole, that whole scene was all group people.
 And the actors, the guys, are re-recorded as well because there was so much noise and so much over top of each other, you couldn’t understand what people were saying.
 So, we recreated that whole thing.
 So you can sit there and just feel like you’re at the concert, and you feel the intensity of the riot scene.
 It’s powerful.
 Every one has something different.

-I was able to work on “Self Made: Inspired by the Life of Madam C. J. Walker,” and that was awesome because it’s history.
+I was able to work on “Self Made: Inspired by the Life of Madam C. J. Walker,” and that was awesome because of its history.
 It’s our history.
 It’s so important that we can tell our story.
 Give me a chance to tell her story.
 It’s so impactful.
 I just hope more of it happens.

 In the next 10 or 20 years on your career path, what are certain types of projects or genres of projects that you would like to start working on more?